SongRoots Summer Camp - July 6-10 2020!

 Cost includes everything - full tuition, accommodations, food and water taxi.

 Brian Tate is an award-winning Vancouver-born (now living in Victoria) composer/arranger and popular choral clinician and choral director.
-He is music director of Vancouver’s 100-voice City Soul Choir and taught singing and choir at for 22 years at Studio 58, Langara College's professional theatre school.
+He was the founding music director of Vancouver’s 100-voice City Soul Choir (2009-2019) and taught singing and choir at Langara College for 22 years at Studio 58, Langara College's professional theatre school.
 Brian performs as a jazz vocalist and also performs with Dawn Pemberton and Karla Mundy in the world music a cappella vocal trio “TriVo”.
 Brian has had a lifelong interest in music of the African Diaspora, and has travelled and studied in Cuba and West Africa.
 He frequently gives choir workshops and is in demand internationally as a clinician and workshop leader.
 Brian is a passionate advocate of life-long music-making at all levels.

 Caitlin Belem grew up in a house full of music in northern Wyoming.
 She fell in love with the fiddle at a young age and and continued to learn, playing saxophone and guitar, and singing through private lessons, school groups, and with her parents.
 She has explored many genres, from Brazilian bossa nova and samba to Cuban son, to American jazz, blues, and swing.
 She’s performed in diverse venues, from thousand-seat concert halls to living rooms to TV and radio with the Brazilian/Latin band Maracujá, the swing/folk duo Modern Bygones, the Basque ensemble Ospa, and The Fireants.
 Currently, she is pursuing a PhD in Ethnomusicology at the University of California, Berkeley.